• Skip to primary navigation

 Jump to Recipe·Print Recipe

-Creamy white bean and potato soup with kale!
-We’re blending the soup and using beans and potatoes to make this soup creamy without cream.
-It uses simple ingredients like carrots, celery, potatoes, canned beans, and dried herbs that you may already have.
-I threw in some kale because I’m always trying to get more greens into by family’s diet and soup is such an easy way.
+I threw in some kale because I’m always trying to get more greens into my family’s diet and soup is such an easy way.
 When you make it, just look at how all the kale shrinks down to hardly anything when cooked.
 At the end of cooking, add a freshly juiced lemon to brighten up the soup.

 Substitutions